Immediate openings available for weekly therapy, medication management and EMDR intensives. Schedule Your Visit Online »

 • “I can’t stop thinking about this.”

-Distanced self-talk shifts that internal language:
+Distanced self-talk shifts that internal dialogue:

-• “Why is Ann feeling anxious?”
+• “Why is [your name] feeling anxious?”

-That small shift creates psychological distance — and that distance changes how your brain processes emotion.
+And that distance changes how your brain processes emotion.

 “I’m spiraling.”